TONYCRE8/cre8-form/README.md

 </section>
 ```

+There is also a PHP script included in the src, called `validate_form.php`.
+This script is an example script that you can use to help verify all of your data on the backend too, before processing any of it.

 ---

 ## Dependencies

 ### jQuery

 jQuery is a requirement for this build.
 The current version being used is `3.3.1`, but there shouldn't be any issues with you using a more updated `3.x` or `3.3.x` version.
+If there are, please [create an issue](https://github.com/TONYCRE8/cre8-form/issues).

 ### intlTelInput